Shola-Ayeotan/content-ops-starter/content/pages/blog/speech-emotion-recognition.md

 title: Speech Emotion Recognition (SER)
 date: '2024-08-22'
 excerpt: >-
-  I developed a Speech Emotion Recognition solution, to identifyman emotions from audio recordings.
-The project uses Python, Keras, TensorFlow, and Scikit-learn to train models that predict emotions such as happiness, sadness, anger, and calmness from audio inputs.
+  I developed a Speech Emotion Recognition solution, to identify human emotions from audio recordings.
+The project employs Python, Keras, TensorFlow, and Scikit-learn to train models that predict emotions such as happiness, sadness, anger, and calmness from audio inputs.
 featuredImage: